varnish/Varnish-Book/varnish_book.rst

         the child to take effect (modifying the listening port, for instance) or might not be visible immediately.
 Changes to how long objects are cached, for instance, usually only take effect after the currently cached objects expire and are fetched again.
+Issuing ``param.show <parameter>`` will give you a description of the parameter, when and how it takes effect and the default and current value.

 Command line configuration
 --------------------------